byhernandez06/React-redux-and-axios/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `json-server db.json --port 4000`
+Runs the db.json to simulate an api.
+Example: Open [http://localhost:4000](http://localhost:4000) to view it in the browser.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />